puzzlepeaches/ffufw/README.md

 - Refactor to support easy additions of technology check additions
 - Ability to ignore certain technologies
 - Ability to add custom technologies
-- Ability to specify single wordlists for all URLs
+- Ability to specify single wordlists for all URLs for quick scans
 - Better logging and error handling